FM Qureshi, Tajik Counterpart Review Bilateral Ties - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jul, 2021 ) :Foreign Minister Makhdoom Shah Mehmood Qureshi and his Tajik counterpart Sirojiddin Muhriddin Monday reviewed the entire range of bilateral relations, with particular focus on reactivation of joint ministerial commission, enhancing parliamentary linkages and early completion of CASA-1000.

-The two foreign ministers held a bilateral meeting on the sidelines of the Council of Foreign Ministers meeting of the Shanghai Cooperation Organization (SCO-CFM) in Dushanbe, Foreign Office spokesperson said in a press release.
+The two foreign ministers held a bilateral meeting on the sidelines of the meeting of Council of Foreign Ministers of the Shanghai Cooperation Organization (SCO-CFM) in Dushanbe, the Foreign Office Spokesperson said in a press release.

 The foreign minister reiterated Pakistan's consistent support for a peaceful, united, stable and prosperous Afghanistan.